Target species

 Contra-indications

-Special warnings for each target species
+Special warnings

+In sheep, treatment of psoroptic mange (sheep scab) with one injection is not recommended because, although clinical improvement may be seen, elimination of all mites may not occur.
 Care should be taken to avoid the following practices because they increase the risk of development of resistance and could ultimately result in ineffective therapy:

-- Too frequent and repeated use of anthelmintics from the same class, over an extended period of time.
+- too frequent and repeated use of anthelmintics from the same class, over an extended period of time.

-- Underdosing, which may be due to underestimation of bodyweight, misadministration of the product, or lack of calibration of the dosing device (if any).
+- underdosing, which may be due to underestimation of bodyweight, misadministration of the product, or lack of calibration of the dosing device (if any).

 Suspected clinical cases of resistance to anthelmintics should be further investigated using appropriate tests (e.g. Faecal Egg Count Reduction Test).
 Where the results of the test(s) strongly suggest resistance to a particular anthelmintic, an anthelmintic belonging to another pharmacological class and having a different mode of action should be used.
 Resistance to macrocyclic lactones (which includes ivermectin) has been reported in Teladorsagia spp. in sheep and in Cooperia spp. in cattle within the EU.
 Therefore, the use of this product should be based on local (regional, farm) epidemiological information about susceptibility of nematodes and recommendations on how to limit further selection for resistance to anthelmintics.

-Special precautions for use in animals
+Special precautions for safe use in the target species

 Sheep scab (Psoroptes ovis) is an extremely contagious external parasite of sheep.
 To ensure complete control great care must be taken to avoid re–infestation, as mites may be viable for up to 15 days off the sheep.
 It is important that all sheep which have been in contact with infected sheep are treated.
 Contact between treated, infected and untreated flocks must be avoided until at least seven days after treatment.